grammyjs/website/site/docs/guide/context.md

 </CodeGroupItem>
 </CodeGroup>

-Naturally, the custom context type can also be passed to other things which handle middleware, such as composers.
+Naturally, the custom context type can also be passed to other things that handle middleware, such as composers.

 ```ts
 const composer = new Composer<MyContext>();